options/AnalysisAcquisition/DevSources/AngularWebDev/README.md

 - deveploed with modern web-techs like Angular 4, [TypeScript](https://www.typescriptlang.org/), Angular CLI, Bootstrap, etc.
 - included Power BI Embedded UI for analysis report
 - also included Web Chat Bot and Skype Web Chat Bot for communicating with Bot app
+- it communicates with Azure Storage for loading list of blob that have uploaded by Bot

-The Bot app is hosting on Azure Web App.
+Angular Web App and Bot app is hosting on Azure Web App.

 Front-end UI Architecture is as follows.